Bank One Corporation

 Bank One Corporation was an American bank founded in 1968 and at its peak the sixth-largest bank in the United States.
 It traded on the New York Stock Exchange under the stock symbol ONE.
-The company merged with JPMorgan Chase & Co. on July 1, 2004.
-The company had its headquarters in the Bank One Plaza (now the Chase Tower) in the Chicago Loop in Chicago, Illinois, now the headquarters of Chase's retail banking division.
+The company merged with JPMorgan Chase & Co. on July 1, 2004, with Bank One CEO Jamie Dimon soon becoming CEO and Chairman of the combined company but under JPMorgan Chase branding.
+The company had its headquarters in the Bank One Plaza (now Chase Tower) in the Chicago Loop in Chicago, Illinois, now the headquarters of Chase's retail banking division.